 One term of practical experience is required of all students, providing educational opportunities that are different from and supplementary to the more academic aspects of the program.
 The practicum may be fulfilled during the school year or over the summer.
 Arrangements are made on an individual basis in consultation with faculty advisors who must approve both the proposed practicum project prior to its initiation, and the report submitted at the conclusion of the practicum experience.
-Students will be required to make a presentation at the department's Annual Practicum Symposium which is held inlate April/early May.
-See the practicum information sectionat the back of the handbook for more details.
+Students will be required to make a poster presentation at the department's Annual Practicum Poster Symposium which is held in early May.
+See the practicum information section at the back of the handbook for details and links to required forms.